Resorts World Manila attack: Claims of terrorist attack

-Carlos eventually developed an addiction to gambling at casinos in an attempt to repay his debt from cockfighting, and was known to have been a high roller regular at various casinos (Resorts World Manila was not among the casinos he regularly frequented), until PAGCOR, upon request of next-of-kin, banned him from entering all casinos on April 3, 2017.

-At the time of the attack and his death, Carlos had accumulated a debt of 4million pesos (US$79,000) in his bank account, in addition to other non-bank-related debt.

 Reactions

 Domestic

 Malacañang Palace, through a statement from presidential spokesman Ernesto Abella, expressed its condolences to the families and friends of the victims.
 Malacañang reiterated the importance of President Rodrigo Duterte's campaign against criminality as a "centerpiece program" of the administration.
 President Duterte called the gunman "crazy", ruling out any links to ISIL saying the group was more "brutal and cruel".
 While speaking to reporters in Subic Bay, Duterte apologized for the incident and questioned Resorts World Manila on the layout of their emergency exits.
 He also denied that the incident was terrorism-related, but warned that a terrorist incident could occur in the Philippines.

 Members of the Philippine Congress expressed sadness over the attack.
 Muntinlupa Representative Ruffy Biazon and Senator Joel Villanueva urged the public to remain calm to avoid spreading fear and escalating the incident into an issue of national security.
 Magdalo Representative Gary Alejano labeled the incident as "isolated".
-Speaker of the Philippine House of Representatives Pantaleon Alvarez disagreed with the conclusions of police, who ruled out terrorism in the investigation, and hinted at the possibility of the attack being a "lone wolf terrorist attack"; Alvarez called on the police and the military to cooperate closely in ensuring public safety against terrorism.
+House Speaker Pantaleon Alvarez disagreed with the conclusions of police, who ruled out terrorism in the investigation, and hinted at the possibility of the attack being a "lone wolf terrorist attack"; Alvarez called on the police and the military to cooperate closely in ensuring public safety against terrorism.
 Gabriela Women's Party Representative Emmi de Jesus expressed hope that the incident would not prompt the extension and expansion of martial law, which had already been declared in Mindanao following the Marawi crisis.
 Senators Win Gatchalian and Grace Poe urged establishments, particularly tourism facilities, to tighten security.
 Senator Panfilo Lacson, a former director-general of the Philippine National Police, urged the police to prevent speculation from interfering in their investigation.
 Senate President Aquilino Pimentel III raised questions to the management and PAGCOR regarding the security arrangements and concern for safety in casino hotels, while Senator Francis Pangilinan also raised similar questions.

 The National Economic and Development Authority assured that the fundamentals of the Philippine economy would not change due to the incident, which director-general Ernesto Pernia described as an "isolated criminal case of robbery."

 Several local celebrities offered their prayers to the victims of the attack.

 In response to the attack, the police have increased its presence in shopping malls in Metro Manila.